 Description

-The Cobscook Bay Tidal Energy Project was created to develop ORPC’s field operational and design experience in a feasible tidal flow environment, while providing renewable energy to the local grid, supporting community energy independence and resiliency.
-ORPC designed the TidGen® Power System deployed in the first phase of the project to operate in water depths of 60 to 150 ft.
-The core component of the TidGen Power System is ORPC’s proprietary turbine generator unit (TGU).
-The TGU utilized four advanced design cross-flow (ADCF) turbines to drive a permanent magnet generator mounted between the turbines on a common driveshaft.
-The TGU was 98 ft in length, 17 ft high and 17 ft wide.
-It was attached to a bottom support frame, which held the TGU in place approximately 15 ft above the sea floor.
-The bottom support frame was 98 ft long by 50 ft wide by 15 ft high.
-The bottom support frame was constructed of steel, and the TGU was constructed of steel and composite material.
+Multiple ORPC power systems have been tested at the Cobscook Bay test site.
+ORPC initially tested and commercially operated its TidGen® Power System (TidGen) at the site in 2012-2013.
+The core component of the TidGen is ORPC’s proprietary turbine generator unit (TGU).
+The TGU utilized four advanced design crossflow (ADCF) turbines to drive a permanent magnet generator mounted between the turbines on a common driveshaft.
+The TGU was 30 meters in length (98 feet), 5 meters high (17 feet), and 5 meters wide (17 feet).
+It was attached to a bottom support frame, which held the TGU in place approximately 4.5 meters (15 feet) above the sea floor.
+The bottom support frame is 30 meters long (98 feet) by 15 meters wide (50 feet) by 4.5 meters high (15 feet) and secured to the seafloor with ten 30-inch diameter stell piles.
+The bottom support frame is constructed of steel, and the TGU was constructed of steel and composite material.
 The coupled TGU and bottom support frame comprised the TidGen device.
-The TidGen device was connected to an underwater power consolidation module, which was then connected to an on-shore station through a single underwater power and data cable.
-The on-shore station was interconnected to the local power grid.
-The TidGen device and the related cabling and on-shore station comprised a complete TidGen Power System.
+The TidGen device was connected to an underwater power consolidation module, which was then connected to an onshore station through a single underwater power and data cable.
+Power from this device was delivered to shore and incorporated into the local electrical distribution system.
+The TidGen TGU was removed from the site in 2013 and the bottom support frame remained on site to allow for continued test activities.

-ORPC also designed and tested an OCGen® Module Mooring Project system at the Cobscook Bay Tidal Energy Site in 2014.
-The prototype OCGen device consisted of a buoyancy pod attached to a chassis with two turbines placed in the water column 35 feet below mean low water.
+ORPC also tested its OCGen® Module Mooring System (OCGen) at the Cobscook Bay test site in 2014.
+The prototype OCGen device consisted of a buoyancy pod attached to a chassis with two turbines placed in the water column 10 meters (35 feet) below mean low water.
 It had no generator and was not grid connected.
 The turbines were re-used from a previous turbine model.
 The device was secured using gravity anchors and a tension-leg mooring system.
+The OCGen was removed from the site after almost three months of testing.

 Device/Array Installation Date: